hongckh/cold-cli/README.md

 });
 ```

+---

 ##### attributes obj - `annotate`

-- annotation is mainly for java code generation.
+- Annotation is mainly for java code generation.
-- it can be a string / an object / a array.
+- It can be a string / an object / a array.
 - Example:

 ```json